nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

     };

 The Light CTL Server does not require any message handler callbacks, as all its states are bound to the included :ref:`bt_mesh_lightness_srv_readme` and :ref:`bt_mesh_light_temp_srv_readme` models.
-The Lightness and Light Temperature server callbacks will pass pointers to :c:member:`bt_mesh_light_ctl_srv.lightness_srv` and :c:member:`bt_mesh_light_ctl_srv.temp_srv`, respectively.
+The Lightness and Light Temperature Server callbacks will pass pointers to :c:member:`bt_mesh_light_ctl_srv.lightness_srv` and :c:member:`bt_mesh_light_ctl_srv.temp_srv`, respectively.

 .. note::

     The Light CTL Server will verify that its internal Light Temperature Server is instantiated on a subsequent element on startup.
-    If the Light Temperature Server is missing or instantiated on the same or a preceding element, the Bluetooth Mesh startup procedure will fail, and the device will not be responsive.
+    If the Light Temperature Server is missing or instantiated on the same or a preceding element, the Bluetooth mesh startup procedure will fail, and the device will not be responsive.

 States
 ======